 1. Define your goals

-Before you do anything else, ask yourself: why do I want to do this recruitment drive?
-This will help you plan for success, make the most of the limited time you have, and evaluate whether you have achieved what you wanted.
+Before you do anything else, ask yourself: why do I want to do a recruitment drive?
+This will help you plan for success, make the most of your time, and evaluate if you've achieved your goals.

-If you're recruiting volunteers - how many volunteers are you looking for?
-What roles and skills do you need in your local area?
+Recruiting volunteers - how many volunteers are you looking for?
+What roles and skills do you need?

-If you're recruiting girls - which units have spaces to offer and how many?
-What is the current level of awareness or perception of guiding in the community?
+Recruiting girls - which units have spaces to offer?
+What's the current awareness of guiding in the community?